apache/www-site/content/foundation/marks/domains.md

 the Apache project's home page where practicable.
 You must not change the appearance of any Apache logos when using them.

-Third party website branding may not include the Apache feather as a brand element in any way.
-The only use of the bare Apache feather or Apache logo on websites allowed is to provide a single link to http://www.apache.org/ as a reference to The Apache Software Foundation and its projects.
+Third party website branding may not include ASF logos as a brand element in any way.
+The only use of the bare ASF graphic mark or The ASF logo on websites allowed is to provide a single link to http://www.apache.org/ as a reference to The Apache Software Foundation and its projects.